Skip to main content

 Moovit provides free maps and live directions to help you navigate through your city.
 View schedules, routes, timetables, and find out how long does it take to get to City of Edmonton in real time.

 Looking for the nearest stop or station to City of Edmonton?
-Check out this list of stops closest to your destination: Quarters Stop; 96a Street & 98 Avenue; Central Station; Low Level Bridge & 98 Avenue; Donnell Road & 95 Avenue; 92 Street & 95 Avenue; 92 Street & Connors Road; 92 Street & 100 Avenue.
+Check out this list of stops closest to your destination: Muttart Stop; 96a Street & 98 Avenue; Central Station; Low Level Bridge & 98 Avenue; Donnell Road & 95 Avenue; 92 Street & 95 Avenue; 92 Street & Connors Road; 92 Street & 100 Avenue.

 Bus:Light Rail: